aravindmunna/hello-world-react-and-typescript-book/React.md

 ##React Component Rendering

 One of the great benefits of using React is the speed at which it can update the DOM.
+Speed is a core value of the team that develops React.
+They achieved speed by relying on a virtual representation of the DOM and some clever algorithms that allows React to make changes to the DOM faster than traditional view engines.

 Components have a method named `setState`.
-You called this method any time the state for the component is updated. `setState` will mark the component as dirty and determines if it needs to re-render the virtual DOM for itself and all of the child components in its sub-tree.
-At the end of each event loop React will call render on all of the components that have been marked dirty by `setState`, so rendering is a batched operation.
+You call this method any time the state for the component is updated. `setState` will mark the component as dirty and determines if it needs to re-render the virtual DOM for itself and all of the child components in its sub-tree.
+At the end of each event loop React will call render on all of the components that have been marked dirty by `setState`.
+This means that during a single cycle React can render multiple components in one batch.

 If you want to improve performance of rendering you should define `shouldComponentUpdate` to short circuit rendering on components that should not re-render based on comparison of previous and next props and state.
 If you use immutable data structures, like [immutable.js](https://facebook.github.io/immutable-js/), for props and state, this comparison becomes trivial since you don't have to do deep comparison of immutable objects.